AudithSoftworks/Uniform/theme-kit/README.md

 Sprite Image Layout
 -------------------

-A big chunk of thememing is just getting the sprite image set up for use with Uniform.
+A big chunk of theming is just getting the sprite image set up for use with Uniform.
 It depends on having the images laid out in a specific way and that you follow a few rules:

 1. You can change the size of the images, but you must make all of the images of a particular class match in height.
 For example, that means all of your `<select>` elements are designed to have the same height.
 If you need multiple heights, I suggest you set up multiple themes.